 Organic Decaf Holiday Spice Black Tea

-Our perennial favorite for the holiday season, Holiday Spice Black Tea, is now joined by a new decaf companion, Decaf Holiday Spice Black Tea!
+Our perennial decaf favorite for the holiday season, Decaf Holiday Spice Black Tea!
 This organic and Fair Trade Certified tea pairs decaf organic Indian tea with generous doses of orange, cinnamon and clove flavor.
 Like all of our flavored blends, our Decaf Holiday Spice Black Tea uses only the highest quality organic loose leaf tea, essential oils and botanical ingredients, ensuring an excellent cup every time.
 This tea is decaffeinated using a state-of-the art carbon dioxide (CO2) decaffeination process which does not involve the use of harmful chemicals, so the resulting product is simply a healthy cup of organic decaf tea with most of the caffeine removed (and no chemical overtones).

 Ingredients: organic decaf Indian black tea, organic orange peel, organic cinnamon, organic clove, and natural orange cinnamon spice flavor